Untangling the hairball using statistical inference

 “Visualization-first” vs. “visualization-second”

-Since perfect visual network representations of networks are impossible, we need to delineate what are the trade-offs we’re willing to accept in the context of our research questions, and work within them.
+Since perfect visual network representations are impossible, we need to delineate what are the trade-offs we’re willing to accept in the context of our research questions, and work within them.
 Importantly, we need to understand the biases of the chosen projection, and what distortions they introduce.

 Alas, this critical analytical stance is rarely incorporated in visual network analyses, and the output of visualizations are often taken for granted.
 In more extreme cases, the two-dimensional projection of a network is taken as the starting point of an analysis, and is used to judge wether further evaluations are meaningful—e.g. a node centrality measure is good if it coincides with what can be seen in the visualization, a community detection method is working well if the partition is sufficiently separated visually, and so on.